 What is the point of a pilgrimage?
 Where did this idea come from for Catholics?
-There is considerable evidence throughout Scripture, which supplies theological significance to the concept.
+Throughout Scripture, there is considerable evidence which supplies theological significance to the concept.
 Even today we see many embracing this activity with passion and the commitment of time and resources.

 While many would regard a basic definition of pilgrimage as a “journey made on foot or by other means to a site of particular religious significance,” this might be insufficient for two basic reasons that ignore the universal appeal of a pilgrimage or the pilgrim’s motivation.